Context is key to understanding

 Neurodiversity is the natural variation in how people think, learn, and process information.
 Neurodivergence refers to individuals whose brains function differently from the societal “norm,” such as those with ADHD, autism, dyslexia, or dyspraxia.

-It’s relevant to sport because neurodivergent people often face barriers—but also bring unique strengths.
+It’s relevant to sport because neurodivergent people often face barriers - but also bring unique strengths.
 Recognising and supporting these differences helps create inclusive environments where all athletes can thrive.

-A Timeline of
+A Timeline of the neurodiversity movement

 What does this mean?